arshiarezaei/covid-19/README.md

 # covid-19
-a simulation system for simulating a hospital which treat covid-19 patients
+a simulation system for simulating a hospital which treats covid-19 patients